plone/training/docs/voltoaddons/01-addon-basics.md

 npm init
 ```

-So, remember, an add-on is just a Javascript package that export
+So, remember, an add-on is just a Javascript package that exports
 a configuration loader.
 Just make sure to point the `main` in
 `package.json` to `src/index.js`.
 ````

-### Load the addon in Volto
+### Load the add-on in Volto

-To tell Volto about our new addon, add it to the `addons` key of the Volto project package.json:
+To tell Volto about our new add-on, add it to the `addons` key of the Volto project package.json:

 ```